Koenraad Elst: Hindutva and Islamophobia

 In Ram Janmabhoomi vs Babri Masjid, Elst argues that the birthplace of the Hindu god-king Rama corresponds with the site of Babri Masjid, and he portrays Islam as a fanatical and bigoted faith.
-The book was published by Voice of India, a publication house that has attracted substantial criticism for publishing a anti-Muslim literature, and describes its own work as furthering Hindu nationalism.
+The book was published by Voice of India, a publication house that has attracted substantial criticism for publishing anti-Muslim literature, and describes its own work as furthering Hindu nationalism.
 The book was though praised by L. K. Advani, a former deputy Prime Minister of India who commanded an important role in the demolition of the Babri Masjid.
 In Ayodhya and After (1991), Elst was even more explicit in his support of the demolition of the Babri Masjid and termed the demolition an exercise in national integration which provided "an invitation to the Muslim Indians to reintegrate themselves into the society and culture from which their ancestors were cut off by fanatical rulers and their thought police, the theologians".
 In another interview, Elst went on to claim that it was a justified act of revenge which enforced fears of Hindu repercussion, thus curtailing Muslim violence.
-Elst has since claimed to reject the use of violence in the demolition he has urged the Muslims to accept the construction of a peace monument in the site.
+Elst has since claimed to reject the use of violence in the demolition; he has urged Muslims to accept the construction of a peace monument on the site.

 An intellectual heir of the school of thought championed by Ram Swarup and Sita Ram Goel— the founders of the Voice of India, who were themselves highly critical of both Christianity and Islam—Elst is one of the publishing house's most prominent authors, and he adopts their hard-line stance against the two religions in his book.
-Elst argues that there existed an universal spirituality among all the races and faiths, prior to the introduction of ”Semitic” faiths which corrupted it.
+Elst argues that there existed a universal spirituality among all the races and faiths, prior to the introduction of ”Semitic” faiths which corrupted it.
 In Decolonizing the Hindu Mind, he contends that the "need for 'reviving' Hinduism spring from the fact that the said hostile ideologies (mostly Islam) have managed to eliminate Hinduism physically in certain geographical parts and social segments of India, and also (mostly the Western ideologies) to neutralize the Hindu spirit among many nominal Hindus."